How to Get to Monte Albán from Oaxaca City

 Final Tips

 No matter how you get there, plan to arrive early.
-Monte Albán has little shade, and exploring in the morning makes the visit more comfortable.
-Bring water, sunscreen, and a hat, as well as cash for entrance tickets and transport fares.
-Allow at least 2–3 hours to explore the ruins, more if you want to see the on-site museum or spend time taking photos.
-With the right transport option, your visit to Monte Albán will be smooth, enjoyable, and unforgettable.
+Monte Albán has little shade, and exploring in the morning makes the visit far more comfortable.
+Bring water, sunscreen, and a hat, plus cash for entrance tickets.
+Allow at least 2–3 hours to explore, more if you want the on-site museum or time for photos.
+And if you’d rather skip the logistics entirely, let a vetted MAHC driver handle the whole day — pickup to drop-off, on your schedule.